 *** Closing date for applications for semester 1: 5pm 25th September, 2019 ***

-The Professional Certificate in Teaching and Learning (CTL1) offers participants an opportunity to gain, or build on, knowledge, skills and confidence in teaching, facilitating and supporting student learning in a range of contexts.
+The Professional Certificate in Teaching and Learning for Tutors and Demonstrators (CTL1) is a 5 credit module offered to Maynooth University postgraduate research students with tutoring/demonstrating or teaching assistant roles within their departments.
+It offers participants an opportunity to gain, or build on, knowledge, skills and confidence in teaching, facilitating and supporting student learning in a range of contexts.

 Who can take the course?

 To apply for the module, you must be:

 - Registered as a Maynooth University postgraduate research student.

 - Have tutoring, demonstrating or teaching assistant responsibilities during the semester within which you take the module.

 - Have a minimum of 9 hours tutor/demonstrator/teaching assistant hours, ideally spread across the semester within which you take the module.